-1. Safeguarding Policy Statement 3 2.
-Important Safeguarding Contacts 3 3.
-Legislation and Guidance 5 4.
-Definitions: Safeguarding and Child Protection 7 5.
-Equality Statement, Children with Protected Characteristics 10 3.
-Roles and Responsibilities of Staff including Leadership and Management 13 7.
-Working with Families 19 3.
-Confidentiality and Sharing Information 21 e do Recognise and Respond to Abuse, Neglect and Exploitation (what all staff must know a if they have concerns) nd 24 10.
-Online Safety and Filtering 36 Managing Safeguarding Concerns or Allegations made about staff, including supply chers, volunteers and contractors 38 12.
-Record Keeping 45 13.
-Safeguarding Training and Development 46 14.
-Quality Assurance, Improvement and Practice 50 15.
-Additional Associated Safeguarding Policies and Procedures 51 Αpp pendix 1: Declaration for whole school staff 52 Αpp pendix 2: Declaration for Governing Body 53 Αpp pendix 3: Abuse, Neglect and Exploitation 54 Αpp pendix 4: Safeguarding Issues and Specific Forms of Abuse 57 ٩pp pendix 5: Operation Encompass Safeguarding Statement 65 pendix 6: Managing Concerns or Allegations Policy Exemplar including Low-Level Conce rns 66
+1. Safeguarding Policy Statement 2. .
+Important safeguarding Contacts 3.
+Legislation and Guidance 4 4.
+Definitions: Safeguarding and Child Protection 6 5.
+Equality Statement, Children with Protected Characteristics 8 6.
+Roles and Responsibilities of All Staff and Leadership / Management 10 7.
+Confidentiality and Sharing Information 15 8.
+Recognise and Respond to Abuse and Neglect 16 9.
+Online Safety and Filtering 26 10.
+Working With Parents and Carers 29 11.
+Managing Allegations About Staff, School's Safeguarding Policies & Practice 29 12.
+Record Keeping 32 13.
+Safeguarding Training and Development 33 14.
+Quality Assurance, Improvement and Practice 35 15.
+Additional Associated Safeguarding Policies and Procedures 36 Anı pendix 1: Safeguarding Issues and Specific Forms of Abuse 37